Lumineux Sir Koda Autoimmune Hemolytic Anemia - May 2014

 If possible, contact Dr. Jean Dodds who knows quite a lot about

 autoimmune issues in dogs.
-Sounds like sooner would be better
+Sounds like sooner would be better than later.

 http://www.hemopet.org/education/jean-dodds-veterinarian.html